caltechlibrary/dataset/docs/dataset/detach.md

 ## Description

-Attached writes out (to local disc) the items that have been attached to a JSON record in the collection with the matching JSON_RECORD_ID
+detach writes out (to local disc) the items that have been attached to a JSON record in the collection with the matching JSON_RECORD_ID

 ## Usage